Home ยป Course ยป Sides ยป Easy Keto Sausage Stuffing (Whole30 + Paleo)

 • Add the sage, kale, and parsley to the pan and continue cooking until they begin to wilt, then turn off the heat.

-• In a separate large mixing bowl, combine the almond flour, eggs, and 1 tsp of poultry seasoning.
+• In a separate large mixing bowl, combine the almond flour, eggs, and 1 teaspoon of poultry seasoning.

 • Add the ingredients from the pan to the almond flour mixture and combine it just a little until the almond mixture begins to break up.